qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 - GridColumnMappingConverter and
 - LongTextColumnExpanderVisibilityConverter.

-These converters take the bound property name which is stored in a MappingName property of the column.
+These converters accept the name of the bound property, which is stored in the column's MappingName property.
-First converter returns the name of the bound property.
+The first converter returns the name of the bound property.
-It implements IMultiValueConverter interface, but not IValueConverter because of two-way binding purposes (needed for editing).
+It implements the IMultiValueConverter interface, but not the IValueConverter interface due to two-way binding (needed for editing).

 ```csharp
 public class GridColumnMappingConverter : IMultiValueConverter